Proof-code: p449

 Descriptive Data: (report abuse)

-The prime follows the format n = p * q + 1
+These primes follow the format n = p * q + 1 or n = p * q - 1.

-The prime p has already been proven to be prime (in this case, I'm using a Mersenne prime).
+The prime p has already been proven prime (in these cases, a Mersenne prime is used).

 I am a member of this code and I would like to: